 Becoming a military spouse has a very steep learning curve, doesn’t it?
 From the acronyms to handling a deployment or making it through a PCS, there is so much you have to learn when you fall for someone in the military.
+And being a military spouse is such a stressful experience; with constant fears regarding your significant other’s well-being, as well as a distant relationship caused by being hundreds of miles apart.
 Luckily other military spouses are very eager to share their knowledge with newcomers to the military lifestyle.
 Blogs and social media are great ways to find your way, but military spouses have another resource to turn to: books!

 Certainly books by other military spouses are a great resource to learn more about the military lifestyle and I highly recommend reading a few.
 But military spouses can learn valuable lessons from civilian-authored books as well!

 Year of Yes – I loved this book so much and totally think it should be required reading for all military spouses.
 The author spends a year saying “yes” to things that scare her, things that make her uncomfortable and things she was ordinarily too busy for.
 Along the way, she learns some valuable life lessons, has way more fun and becomes more open to living life to the fullest.

 Lesson to learn: No one does it all perfectly.

 There’s something about being a military spouse that makes you want to be the perfect military spouse: perfect housekeeper, perfect mom, perfect volunteer record, perfect hostess, etc. And I just don’t get it.
 No one is ever going to do it all perfectly, no matter how crazy we make ourselves trying to get there.
 The military is going to throw so much at you and you can’t possibly prepare for it all, let alone handle it perfectly.
 Do the best you can and that will be good enough.